hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/readme.md

 ### 08/09/22 | Day 0 | Brief issued, planning:

 Our initial project idea was a 'DIY' app where users could upload and share instructions and projects.
 I set up our Trello board, and using Figma's 'multiplayer' collaboration we jointly wireframed our project and wrote out our ERD [here](https://www.figma.com/file/G63VmlG1NHGvTbEyLctO6H/DIY-Blog-Wireframes?node-id=0%3A1).

+We decided to share ownership for basic app setup, before each taking ownership for a non-user model and its associated controllers, views and routes.
+Milos would later implement authentication/authorisation and image uploads, and I would move on to UI/UX and mobile responsiveness.

 ![ERD on Figma](public/readme//ERD.png)